plakich/eca/README.md

 *Easier/Enhanced CSS3 Animations (ECA)*

 ECA is a library that extends the functionality of CSS3 animations.
-With ECA, you can animate elements on scroll, animate text with ease, easily set event listeners for pre/post animation, reverse animation order, modify non animatable properties (e.g., display, position), create animation groups, and add staggered delays to elements--all without you writing a single line of JavaScript!
+With ECA, you can animate elements on scroll, animate text with ease, easily set event listeners for pre/post animation, reverse animation order, modify non animatable properties (e.g., display, position), create animation groups, and add staggered delays to elements--all without you writing a single line of JavaScript.

 ## Table of Contents
 * [Why make this project](#why-make-this-project)